LNReader/lnreader/README.md

 LNReader does not have any affiliation with the content providers available.

-Plugins requests should be created at [LNReader/lnreader-plugins](https://github.com/LNReader/lnreader-plugins).
+Plugin requests should be created at [LNReader/lnreader-plugins](https://github.com/LNReader/lnreader-plugins).

 ## Building & Contributing